MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 * On the one hand, the scale of the models predictions aren't changing over the timesteps
   * it is always predicting noise  `eps ~ N(0,I)`.
-    * So the loss per `t` should be the same as its predicting the same thing.
+    * So shouldn't the loss per `t` be about the same since it always predicts from `N(0, I)`?
 * However much less noise is added at `t=1` (variance = 1e-4) than `t=T` (variance=0.02).
 * In the limit, if we added **no** noise, we couldn't predict anything - so the loss would be equivalent to what we'd get by making random predictions.
   * Therefore it makes sense the loss is worse for `t=1` than `t=T`
 * However it seems like it should be easier to remove that little bit of noise when we are close to a final picture, then a lot of noise when we are close to white noise?

 ## Prediction Bias per t